data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "SQL"

     The Plotly [`px.bar()`][plotly-bar] function can also receive a Pandas DataFrame, so we can use the results of the SQL query directly.
-Since the method we are using already returns the group labels in an indvidual column, we can use that directly in Plotly as the labels for the x-axis.
+Since the method we are using already returns the group labels in an individual column, we can use that directly in Plotly as the labels for the x-axis.

     ```py {.sql linenums="1" title="Plot the results"}
     fig: go.Figure = px.bar(